CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-Best-Practices.md

 ## <span>Process Restart </span>

-In Cumulus Linux, `systemd` is responsible for monitoring and restarting processes.
+In Cumulus Linux 3.0 and later, `systemd` is responsible for monitoring and restarting processes.

 <table>
 <colgroup>